 3.3.3.3.
-The charge-sustaining test shall fulfil the applicable criteria emission limits according to paragraph 1.2. of Annex .
+The charge-sustaining Type 6 test shall fulfil the applicable criteria emission limits according to paragraph 1.2. of Annex 6.

 3.4.
 PEVs

-3.4.1.
-General requirements

-The test sequence for the PEV Type 6 test procedure, as described in paragraphs 3.4.., 3.4.. and 3.4. of this annex as well as the corresponding REESS state of charge profile, are shown in Figure [A8.App1/9] in [Appendix 1 to this annex].
+The test sequence for the PEV Type 6 test procedure, as described in paragraphs 3.4.1., 3.4.2. and 3.4.3. of this annex as well as the corresponding REESS state of charge profile, are shown in Figure [A8.App1/7] in [Appendix 1 to this annex].

-3.4..
-Preconditioning
+3.4.1..
+Vehicle preparation, preconditioning and soaking procedure

-The vehicle shall be prepared according to the procedures in paragraph 3. of Appendix to this annex.
+The vehicle shall be prepared, preconditioned and soaked according to the procedures in paragraph 3. of Appendix 2 to this sub-annex.

-3.4..
+3.4.2.
+Test conditions

+3.4.2.1.
+The test shall be carried out with a fully charged REESS according to the charging requirements as described in paragraph 5 of Appendix 2 to this sub-annex and with the vehicle operated in charge-depleting operating condition as defined in paragraph 3.3.5. of this Regulation.

+3.4.2.2.
 Selection of a driver-selectable mode

-For vehicles equipped with a driver-selectable mode, the mode for the test shall be selected according to paragraph 4. of Appendix 3 to this nnex.
+For vehicles equipped with a driver-selectable mode, the mode for the test shall be selected according to paragraph 4. of Appendix 3 to this sub-annex.

-3.4..
+[Placeholder: HVAC system settings Low Temp Presentation Rev7: setting as defined in optional Annex]

+3.4.3.
 PEV Type 6 Test Procedure